Table of Contents

 Join Now!How to Introduce Yourself in a Group Discussion

-- Keep it brief (20–30 seconds): State name, background, and one link to the topic.
+- Keep it brief (20 to 30 seconds): State your name, background, and one thing that links you to the topic.

 - Example: “Good morning everyone, I’m Anjali.
-I study psychology and I am interested in today’s topic of social media influence.”
+I am a psychology student and I am interested in today’s topic on social media influence.”

-- Smile, speak clearly, and show genuine interest.
+- Smile and speak clearly.
+This will show genuine interest.

-- Align your introduction with the topic if possible to add relevance.
+- Try to align your introduction with the topic in order to add relevance.

 Essential Skills Needed for GDs